 The Diamond Necklace Affair

-This article retells the story of the diamond necklace affair.
-This story that launched the French Revolution was one of the most notorious public scandals of history.
-It involved great fortunes made and lost, of avarice, mystery and intrigue, it pits great forces in French society against each other, but in the end severely damaged the monarchy to the great detriment of both, and destroyed for all time the reputation of the second highest public figure in the French monarchy.
-The story starts with three players; the first is that famous public figure – the Queen of France: Marie Antoinette.
-This story had its root cause, its currency and appeal from this most star-crossed figure of French history.
+This article retells the story of the Diamond Necklace Affair — one of the most notorious public scandals in history.
+It involved great fortunes made and lost, avarice, mystery, and intrigue.
+It pitted great forces in French society against each other, and in the end severely damaged the monarchy, and destroyed for all time the reputation of the second-highest public figure in France.
+The story begins with three players, the first of whom is that famous public figure: the Queen of France, Marie Antoinette.

 The Queen

-Marie Antoinette was an Austrian Princess when she came to France, at age 15, in 1770, to marry the Crown Prince.
-She and husband Louis XVI were still teenagers when they ascended the throne in 1774.
-Unlike her shy awkward husband, Marie Antoinette was admired for her legendary beauty, grace and elegance and her tastes which set fashion trends for Europe.
-She took pride in her appearance and in her ancestry as a princess of Hapsburg, the oldest royal house of Europe.
-Her arrogance brought resentment from old nobility of France, a country which had been at war with Austria for much of the 18th century.
-Marie Antoinette also attracted gossip for her inability (due to Louis’s impotence) to become pregnant and produce an heir to the throne, for her youthful disregard of court etiquette, and for her frivolous and costly lifestyle.
-This lifestyle included gambling, masked balls, late night rendezvous and rumours of her having had numerous love affairs with both men and women.
-Even by 1785, an underground literature existed that reviled the Queen in pornographic songs, pictures and pamphlets.
+Marie Antoinette was an Austrian princess when she came to France at age fifteen, in 1770, to marry the Crown Prince.
+She and her husband Louis XVI were still teenagers when they ascended the throne in 1774.
+Unlike her shy, awkward husband, Marie Antoinette was admired for her legendary beauty, grace, and elegance, and her tastes set fashion trends across Europe.
+She took pride in her appearance and in her ancestry as a princess of the House of Habsburg, the oldest royal house in Europe.
+Her arrogance bred resentment among the old nobility of France — a country that had been at war with Austria for much of the eighteenth century.
+Marie Antoinette also attracted gossip for her inability to become pregnant (due to Louis’s impotence) and produce an heir to the throne, for her youthful disregard of court etiquette, and for her frivolous and costly lifestyle.
+This lifestyle included gambling, masked balls, late-night rendezvous, and rumours of numerous love affairs with both men and women.
+By 1785, an underground literature existed that reviled the Queen in pornographic songs, pictures, and pamphlets.

-Much of Marie’s fast and loose behaviour in her first decade in France was a reaction to her marital frustration; but in 1778, Louis had an operation and the couple at last had children.
+Much of Marie’s fast-and-loose behaviour in her first decade in France was a reaction to her marital frustration, but in 1778 Louis underwent an operation, and the couple at last had children.
 By 1785, Marie Antoinette had given birth to three children.
-She was maturing and her lifestyle had grown far more sedentary and less extravagant.
-But that change was hardly noticeable to the uninformed public and did little to assuage those who had already developed their dislike for her.
+She was maturing, and her lifestyle had grown far more settled and less extravagant.
+But that change was barely noticeable to the uninformed public and did little to appease those who had already developed a deep dislike for her.

 The Nobleman

-Against this backdrop in 1784, enter the two key players in the story – one, a great nobleman, the other, a woman swindler who dupes him.
-The nobleman Louis René Édouard de Rohan was Cardinal of France and son of one of its oldest and most famous noble houses.
-However, Rohan had a problem.
-He was in disfavour at the French court.
-The Queen’s mother Marie Thérèse did not like Rohan, frivolous dandy, when he served as a diplomat to Austria.
-After her mother scorned him, Marie Antoinette refused to receive Rohan and had not even spoken to him for a number of years.
-For 10 years, Rohan had longed to become a member of the Queen’s close circle, with the new favours and patronage that could bring.
-Rohan, the dandy, was also attracted by the Queen’s beauty and fancied that if she would only admit him to her circle, he too might partake in her amorous favours, of the type frequently rumoured in court.
+Against this backdrop, in 1784, enter the two key players in the story: a great nobleman and a woman swindler who dupes him.
+The nobleman Louis René Édouard de Rohan was a Cardinal of France and a son of one of its oldest and most celebrated noble houses.
+However, Rohan had a problem — he was out of favour at the French court.
+The Queen’s mother, Marie Thérèse, had disliked Rohan, a frivolous dandy, during his time as a diplomat in Austria.
+After her mother scorned him, Marie Antoinette refused to receive Rohan and had not spoken a word to him in years.
+For a decade, Rohan had longed to become a member of the Queen’s inner circle, with the favour and patronage such access could bring.
+Rohan, the dandy, was also attracted by the Queen’s beauty and fancied that, if she would only admit him to her circle, he too might partake in the amorous adventures so frequently rumoured at court.

 The Swindler

 The woman swindler is the Countess de Lamotte.
-She was the daughter of the old and famous Valois family, but the family has long-lost its resources.
-She was quite impoverished when she arrived in Paris.
-But Lamotte was also quite attractive and brazen in her desire to escape poverty and obtain an aristocratic life of comfort and leisure.
-She sought to enlist the sympathy of the royal court in the fate of a woman from one of France’s old houses.
-She was given to fainting spells at court and in doing this has at last receives notice from Madame Elizabeth, the King’s sister who provided her with some funding.
-She was also noticed by Cardinal Rohan.
-By 1784, she had become his mistress.
-Even though she had not succeeded in obtaining the interest or support of the Queen or even met the Queen, Lamotte succeeded in convincing Cardinal Rohan that she has the favour of Marie Antoinette.
-Rohan fully subscribed to the tales in court circles of Marie Antoinette’s sexual dissipation.
-Using her full figure and attractive looks to great effect, Lamotte spun stories that convinced Rohan that she, Lamotte, was becoming one of the Queen’s new lesbian love interests, just as Rohan hoped to become her lover as well.
+She was a daughter of the ancient and illustrious Valois family, though the family had long since lost its resources.
+She was quite impoverished when she arrived in Paris, but Lamotte was also attractive and brazen in her desire to escape poverty and obtain an aristocratic life of comfort and leisure.
+She sought to enlist the sympathy of the royal court on behalf of a woman from one of France’s great old houses.
+Given to fainting spells at court, she at last received notice from Madame Élisabeth, the King’s sister, who provided her with some financial support.
+She also caught the eye of Cardinal Rohan, and by 1784 had become his mistress.
+Even though she had not succeeded in obtaining the Queen’s interest or support — and had never even met the Queen — Lamotte managed to convince Cardinal Rohan that she enjoyed Marie Antoinette’s favour.
+Rohan fully subscribed to the tales circulating in court circles about Marie Antoinette’s dissipation.
+Using her attractive looks to great effect, Lamotte spun stories that convinced Rohan she was becoming one of the Queen’s new intimate companions — just as Rohan himself hoped to become the Queen’s lover.

 The Necklace

-Now enters the object all seek – the necklace.
-The necklace was 2800 carats.
-First was a choker of seventeen diamonds, five to eight carats each; from that hung a three-wreathed festoon and pendants; then came the necklace proper, a double row of diamonds cumulating in an eleven-carat stone.
-And finally, hanging from the necklace, four knotted tassels.
-It cost 1,600,000 lives.
-Perhaps in today’s currency, this is the equivalent of $100 million.
-The jeweller Charles Bohmer had the beautiful necklace made for Madame du Barry.
-But Louis XV died, du Barry was banished from court, and Bohmer placed his hopes on the new Queen to purchase the necklace.
-She modelled it before her ladies, but would not purchase it or permit Louis to buy it as a gift for her.
-“Better to buy a new ship of the line (battleship or aircraft carrier equivalent) than to spend such a sum on a necklace, regardless of how beautiful …” she said.
+Now enters the object that everyone sought: the necklace.
+It was composed of 2,800 carats of diamonds.
+First came a choker of seventeen diamonds, each weighing five to eight carats; from that hung a three-wreathed festoon with pendants; then came the necklace proper, a double row of diamonds culminating in an eleven-carat stone; and finally, four knotted diamond tassels.
+It cost 1,600,000 livres — perhaps the equivalent of $100 million in today’s currency.
+The jeweller Charles Boehmer had commissioned the magnificent necklace for Madame du Barry.
+But Louis XV died, du Barry was banished from court, and Boehmer pinned his hopes on the new Queen.
+She modelled it before her ladies but would not purchase it, nor permit Louis to buy it as a gift for her.
+“Better to buy a new ship of the line than to spend such a sum on a necklace, however beautiful,” she said.

 The Opportunity

-Boehmer too had seen Lamotte at court.
-Like Rohan, the jeweller too believed the Marie Antoinette rumours at court.
-The jeweller appreciated Lamotte’s looks, believed she had the Queen’s favour and sought her out as an intermediary.
-Knowing Rohan’s keen desire to obtain the Queen’s favour, Lamotte saw her opportunity to trade on the belief of both men in her intimacy with the Queen to satisfy the desires of both men and enrich herself.
-She told the cardinal that the Queen wanted him to secretly purchase the necklace on her behalf.
-The cardinal obtained the necklace from Bohmer and gave it to Mme Lamotte, expecting the Queen to pay for it.
+Boehmer had also seen Lamotte at court.
+Like Rohan, the jeweller believed the rumours about Marie Antoinette and, impressed by Lamotte’s looks and convinced of her intimacy with the Queen, sought her out as an intermediary.
+Knowing Rohan’s keen desire to gain the Queen’s favour, Lamotte saw her opportunity: she would trade on both men’s belief in her closeness to the Queen to satisfy their desires — and enrich herself.
+She told the Cardinal that the Queen wished him to secretly purchase the necklace on her behalf.
+The Cardinal obtained the necklace from Boehmer and handed it to Madame Lamotte, expecting the Queen to pay for it.
 Of course, Marie Antoinette never saw the necklace.
 Lamotte gave the diamonds to her husband, who took them to London and sold them.
-Lamotte forged letters from the Queen to Rohan attesting to her interest in the necklace, approving the plan and Lamotte’s role, and indicating Rohan could expect return to the Queen’s favour
+She also forged letters in the Queen’s name to Rohan, attesting to her interest in the necklace, approving the plan and Lamotte’s role, and hinting that Rohan could expect a return to the Queen’s favour.

 The Rendezvous

-The letters satisfied Rohan for a time, but at Versailles, Marie Antoinette ignored Rohan as always.
-He wanted a real sign of her interest in him.
-Rohan needed more and it was at this moment in the gardens of the Palais Royal in Paris the final piece to her puzzle fell in place.
-It came in the form of a 25-year old street-walker, Madame d’Olivia.
-Buxom and blonde, with an arrogant strut, such that people called her “Queen”.
-Lamotte was at once captivated by the young d’Olivia’s striking resemblance to 29-year old Marie Antoinette.
-And so, Cardinal Rohan did get the sign of favour he wanted from the Queen… or so he thought.
-On a summer night in 1784, Lamotte outfitted the woman in a lawn dress, the same as the famous Marie Antoinette “en gaulle” painting then on exhibit.
-The veiled woman briefly met the Cardinal in the gardens of Versailles, late at night as Antoinette was rumoured to meet her lovers.
-The false Queen gave the Cardinal a rose.
-She said, “All may be forgiven …” and hurried away, leaving the Cardinal under the illusion that he had met Marie Antoinette.
+The forged letters satisfied Rohan for a time, but at Versailles, Marie Antoinette continued to ignore him as always.
+He wanted a real sign of her interest.
+And so, in the gardens of the Palais Royal in Paris, the final piece of the puzzle fell into place — in the form of a twenty-five-year-old streetwalker named Madame d’Olivia.
+Buxom and blonde, with an arrogant strut that caused people to call her “the Queen,” d’Olivia bore a striking resemblance to the twenty-nine-year-old Marie Antoinette.
+Lamotte was immediately captivated.
+And so, Cardinal Rohan did receive the sign of favour he had longed for — or so he thought.
+On a summer night in 1784, Lamotte dressed d’Olivia in a lawn gown, identical to the famous “en gaulle” portrait of Marie Antoinette then on exhibit.
+The veiled woman briefly met the Cardinal in the gardens of Versailles late at night, as Antoinette was rumoured to meet her lovers.
+The false Queen handed the Cardinal a rose.
+“All may be forgiven,” she whispered, then hurried away — leaving Rohan utterly convinced he had met Marie Antoinette herself.

 The Confrontation

-Unaware of the real drama unfolding, Marie Antoinette was busy preparing herself for the part of the saucy barmaid Rosina in the controversial play Marriage of Figaro.
-On the day of one her rehearsals Boehmer’s invoice for the necklace arrived and was discarded by the Queen.
-Later, Bohmer came to Versailles and spoke to the Queen’s servant Madame Campan, seeking payment.
-He displayed forged letters signed by her, and told how Rohan was involved in acquiring the necklace.
-At last, Marie Antoinette realized the serious of the case, and summoned Bohmer to Versailles.
-She was furious with Rohan, so was Louis XVI.
+Unaware of the drama unfolding around her, Marie Antoinette was busy preparing herself for the role of the saucy barmaid Rosina in the controversial play The Marriage of Figaro.
+One day, during rehearsals, Boehmer’s invoice for the necklace arrived and was discarded by the Queen.
+Later, Boehmer came to Versailles and spoke to the Queen’s attendant, Madame Campan, seeking payment.
+He displayed forged letters bearing the Queen’s signature and explained how Cardinal Rohan had been involved in acquiring the necklace.
+At last, Marie Antoinette grasped the seriousness of the situation and summoned Boehmer to Versailles.
+She was furious with Rohan, as was Louis XVI.
 The royal couple demanded a trial.
-They arranged for the arrest of the Cardinal, the highest clergyman in France, in the most public way, handing him the arrest warrant in the great hall of Versailles with hundreds present.
-He was brought before the King and Queen, who confronted him with the swindle and would hear none of his professions of innocence and that he too had been made the fool.
+They arranged for the Cardinal’s arrest — the most public arrest imaginable — having the warrant delivered to him in the great hall of Versailles before hundreds of witnesses.
+He was brought before the King and Queen, who confronted him with the swindle and refused to hear his protestations of innocence and his claims that he too had been made a fool.

 The Trial